I’m so glad this reading was left

 for the final post.
 Though long, it really tied everything we have learned

-together.
 A lot of different authors

 came to mind; One in particular was Johnson.
 As we know Johnson argues that